Only One Man Has Reached the World’s Deepest Points

 Rob McCallum, Expedition Leader – EYOS Expeditions

-Over the course of the entire Five Deeps Expedition from December 2018 through September 2019, the expedition team travelled around the world more than 46,000 miles, discovered over 30 new nameable underwater features, and, with a detailed multibeam system (Kongsberg EM124), mapped over 300,000 square kilometers (186,411 square miles) of seafloor.
+Over the course of the entire Five Deeps Expedition from December 2018 through September 2019, the expedition team traveled around the world more than 46,000 miles, discovered over 30 new nameable underwater features, and, with a detailed multibeam system (Kongsberg EM124), mapped over 300,000 square kilometers (186,411 square miles) of seafloor.